 How Stress Contributes to B12 Deficiency and Weight Gain

 Constantly struggling to lose weight?
-Learn how correcting your B12 deficiency could reduce stress and help you shed excess pounds.
+Correcting a B12 deficiency could reduce stress and promote weight loss.

 The kids won’t stop bickering.
-Your boss moved up your deadline at work.
+The boss moved up a deadline at work.
 And, the in-laws want to know when is a good time to visit.
 Life can be stressful.
 Add a vitamin deficiency to the mix and suddenly, just mustering the strength to get out of bed can become a herculean effort.

-When you experience a vitamin deficiency, especially B12, it can cause a wide array of symptoms that can intensify stress and make it extremely hard to achieve your weight loss goals.
+When experiencing a vitamin deficiency, especially a B12 deficiency, there can be a wide array of symptoms that can intensify stress and make it extremely hard to achieve weight loss goals.

 B12 Deficiencies are Common – Especially Among Adults